• Home page

 The Médoc, between vineyards, estuary and ocean

-When we think of Médoc, we immediately think of: the vine and its exceptional wines, the vision of a wine-growing region with a worldwide reputation with 60 grands crus classés.
-But, it is also for all nature lovers, the smell of maritime pines, the ocean and its beautiful wild beaches, the great lakes and the Gironde estuary.
+When you think of the Médoc, you immediately picture: vineyards and their exceptional wines, the vision of a wine-growing region with a worldwide reputation and 60 classified Grand Cru vineyards.
+But it's also for all nature lovers: the scent of maritime pines, the ocean and its beautiful wild beaches, the great lakes, and the Gironde estuary.

-These entities, Médoc Viticole with its limestone lands and Médoc maritime, with the Atlantic coast and the Verdon, mark the limit with the Gironde estuary.
-They come together to form a territory where the preservation of the environment and natural spaces dominate.
+These entities, the Médoc Viticole with its limestone soils and the Médoc Maritime, with the Atlantic coast and the Verdon, mark the boundary with the Gironde estuary.
+They come together to form a territory where the preservation of the environment and natural spaces is paramount.

 The Médoc occupies the northwest of the Gironde department.

-Lesparre-Medoc, a sub-prefecture of the Gironde, is in some way its administrative capital and an ideal place, because it is quite central.
-It will allow you to crisscross the region towards the estuary, the ocean and the hinterland of the Haut-Médoc and its vineyards.
-The town hosts a Médoc wine fair in the first week of August.
+Lesparre-Médoc, a sub-prefecture of the Gironde department, is in some ways its administrative capital and an ideal location, being quite central.
+It allows for easy exploration of the region towards the estuary, the ocean, and the hinterland of the Haut-Médoc and its vineyards.
+The town hosts a Médoc wine fair during the first week of August.

-From Bordeaux to Soulac, the Médoc produces eight prestigious appellations : Haut-Médoc, Margaux, Médoc, Moulis-en-Médoc, Listrac-Médoc, Pauillac, Saint-Estèphe and Saint-Julien.
-Wine tourism has developed and many family properties and châteaux are open to visitors year-round or on special days.
+From Bordeaux to Soulac, the Médoc region produces eight prestigious appellations : Haut-Médoc, Margaux, Médoc, Moulis-en-Médoc, Listrac-Médoc, Pauillac, Saint-Estèphe, and Saint-Julien.
+Wine tourism has flourished, and many family-owned estates and châteaux are open to visitors year-round or on special days.

 To the rhythm of the estuary

-On the banks of the Gironde estuary, you can discover picturesque little towns whose history is largely linked to the nourishing river.
+On the banks of the Gironde estuary, one can discover picturesque little towns whose history is largely linked to the life-giving river.

-• Port Macau dates back to the Gallo-Roman era.
-Its marshes, its port, its islands and its beautiful residences constitute a unique heritage, as does its small 12th century church, remodeled in the 19th century and listed for its fortified bell tower.
+• Port Macau dates back to the Gallo-Roman period.
+Its marshes, port, islands and beautiful houses constitute a unique heritage, as does its small 12th-century church, remodeled in the 19th century and listed for its fortified bell tower.

-• The small port of Issan offers a lovely view of the Margaux vineyards, premier grands crus classés and its small village.
+• The small port of Issan offers a lovely view of the Margaux vineyards, first classified growths and its small village.

 • The Port of Lamarque is considered the gateway to the Médoc.
-The ferry transports passengers, bicycles and cars from one bank of the Gironde to the other, from Lamarque to Blaye.
-In the town, the Saint Seurin church, with its dome, renovated in 2005, its four large bull's-eye windows opening onto the estuary and the Médoc is quite original, as is its staircase, Escher type, reminiscent of the staircase leading to the monastery library in the film " The Name of the Rose ", taken from the work of Umberto Eco.
+The ferry transports passengers, bicycles, and cars from one bank of the Gironde to the other, from Lamarque to Blaye.
+In the village, the Saint Seurin church, with its dome, restored in 2005, and its four large bull's-eye windows opening onto the estuary and the Médoc, is quite unique, as is its Escher-like staircase, reminiscent of the staircase leading to the monastery library in the film " The Name of the Rose," based on the novel by Umberto Eco.

-The Gironde estuary has a whole string of islands, between the Médoc and the Blayais, deserted or long inhabited, visitable or secret, havens of peace, planted with vines, paradises of fauna and flora.
-These are privileged stopover places, now belonging for the most part to the Conservatoire du Littoral.
+The Gironde estuary boasts a string of islands, between the Médoc and the Blaye regions, some deserted, others long inhabited, some open to visitors, others secluded, havens of peace, planted with vines, and paradises for flora and fauna.
+These are favored stopping places, most of which now belong to the Conservatoire du Littoral (Coastal Conservancy ).
 Their names are:

-• Green Island (born from the merger of the Cazeau Islands, North Island, and Green Island);
+• Green Island (born from the merger of the islands of Cazeau, North Island, and Green Island);

-• New Island (born from the union of Bouchaud Island and Sans-Pain Island);
+• Ile Nouvelle (formed from the union of Île Bouchaud and Île Sans-Pain);

 • Patiras Island and its lighthouse;